 Tiny cucumber sandwiches without crusts, warm fluffy scones with thick clotted cream and jam, perfect patisserie sitting pretty on a platter, tea in china cups, and a glass of Champagne; could there be any better way to while away a few hours than leisurely indulging in a traditional afternoon high tea?
-And with Easter coming up, we reckon it’s the perfect excuse to treat your bestie, bae, or family to this quintessentially British treat.
-Here’re our top picks of where to find Easter themed teas, free-flow prosecco deals, and fancy hotels with the prettiest settings in Singapore.
+Here’re our top picks of where to find some of the best tea offers including free-flow prosecco deals, and fancy hotels with the prettiest settings in Singapore.

 The Clifford Pier or The Landing Point at Fullerton Bay Hotel

 There’s something rather special about stepping into the wonderfully smelling lobby at this beautiful hotel on the bay.
 For all out luxury, you can’t go wrong with an afternoon spent here.
-We’re fans of its year-round Singapore Heritage afternoon tea, but on 1 April the Easter tea special sounds equally divine and will be served at The Landing Point.
-The lineup includes Boston lobster in crispy cornets, duck rillette in sesame buns, smoked salmon mille-feuille with caviar and Fresh-inspired pastries like caramelised caneles and fluffy madeleines.
-Free-flow tea and coffee are included, and there’s even an Easter egg hunt at 3pm!
+We’re fans of its year-round Singapore Heritage afternoon tea for many reasons.
+The lineup includes kueh pie tee, chili crab bao, wagyu beef rendang croquetas and so much more.
+Free-flow tea and coffee are included.

 The Courtyard at Fullerton Hotel

-Get fancy with the Easter afternoon tea at the Fullerton (there’s even a harpist providing some classy background tunes!).
+Get fancy with the afternoon tea at the Fullerton (there’s even a harpist providing some classy background tunes!).
 Nibble on the likes of lobster salad with dill rolls and carrot cake mini eggs while relaxing in the stunning Courtyard.
-As it’s Easter, we say it’s worth splashing out on free-flow Champagne and strawberries for an additional $49.
-Because why not.
+And if you need something a little bit stronger, opt in for a glass of house wine for $10 or a glass of champagne for $20.

 Chihuly Lounge or Colony at The Ritz-Carlton